-If you have had a cycle incident or accident in Sheffield and want to report it, please tell us what happened via our online form so that we can review how to improve cycle safety in the city.
+If you have had a bicycle incident or accident in Sheffield and want to report it, please tell us what happened via our online form so that we can review how to improve cycle safety in the city.
 If you were injured, you should report your incident to the Police by calling 101.

 Why you should tell us